 When dental arches are underdeveloped, the teeth will not fit in the arch, and therefore erupt crowded, rotated, or even overlapping.
 Underdeveloped dental arches can also inhibit the natural growth of the lower jaw causing it to be in a retruded position.
 This retruded lower jaw adversely affects the TMJ and airway and exhibits a weak chin and a compromised facial profile.
 An underdeveloped upper dental arch will also cause a constriction of the nasal airway resulting in a compromised airway that can lead to sleep breathing disorders.

-If you have any questions about this revolutionary appliance that develops dental arches while increasing facial aesthetics, please call our office for a free consultation: Riverton Office Phone Number 801-542-0267 or email Dr. Lockhart: [email protected].
+If you have any questions about this revolutionary appliance that develops dental arches while increasing facial aesthetics, please call our office for a consultation: Riverton Office Phone Number 801-542-0267 or email Dr. Lockhart: [email protected].